Get Free Email Updates:

 I have westernized that Bagua to look like the colorful Bagua you see next, complete with how the different boxes correspond to various aspects of your life, as the ancient Chinese found in creating their Feng Shui principles.

-Using the colorful Bagua, we can now look at the individual areas so that we can determine how we affect and are affected by the Chi that flows through these segmented surroundings.
+Using the colorful Bagua, we can now look at each individual area (or “gua”) so that we can determine how we affect and are affected by the Chi that flows through these segmented surroundings.

-Please note that you cannot focus on only one segment of your surroundings to achieve particular results that you need.
+Please note that you should never focus on only one segment of your surroundings to achieve particular results that you want.
 Chi still needs to reach that part of your surroundings by first going through many of the others.
+Think of it like using a creek to irrigate a large garden where nine different plants represent each gua.
+Make sure you irrigate it properly to flow through each area.

-Too much focus on one area while allowing some other areas to possibly divert or deflect the Chi that you want could have harmful results in the same way that an upstream dam will prevent you from receiving water downstream.
+Too much focus on one area may allow another area to divert or deflect the Chi that you intend to harness.
+This could have harmful results in the same way that an upstream dam will prevent you from receiving water downstream.

 As a general rule of thumb, it is best to put spend an equal amount of time and energy improving all aspects of your surroundings as they relate to the Bagua.